 With these I can attach to someones regular home electric, or a 50 amp hookup if need be.

 In conclusion, there are many other items that make camping in your RV much more enjoyable, safe, and healthy.
-Things like a dehumidifier, toilet treatments, and a brass water regulator are all items that could have made the RV camping checklist.
-However, the items above should get you out on the road right away after purchasing your new RV.
-Only one thing left to do now?ENJOY!!!!!
+The items above should get you out on the road right away after purchasing your new RV.

 There’s nothing better than setting up at your campsite and taking your first relaxing sit with an ice cold beverage to enjoy the beauty of your scene.
 After a long drive it’s extremely helpful to put your feet up.
 That’s why we recommend these anti-gravity chairs.
 They help elevate your feet after a long drive or long walks, it’s heaven.

 Replacing your RV mattress is almost mandatory, you will know once you’ve slept one night on that rock mattress that normally comes with your camper.
 A cheap solution we’ve found is adding a mattress topper to it.
 There are many toppers to choose from, we like the memory foam style.